 Khan formerly enjoyed close relations with the military; in fact, then-army chief Qamar Javed Bajwa’s support was key to his election as prime minister.
 Khan’s populist politics also attracted a wide base of public support.
 However, his relations with the military soured, and he blames Bajwa and current army chief Asim Munir for his ouster.
 Khan’s handling of the economy and foreign affairs, particularly relations with the United States, roiled the opposition.
 Khan’s critics also point out that despite running on an anti-corruption platform, corruption worsened under his tenure.
 Ultimately, Khan has polarized the political establishment and the country, managing to mount a greater resistance to the military than previous ousted politicians could.

-The Muslim League’s Shehbaz Sharif, brother of exiled politician Nawaz Sharif, succeeded Khan as prime minister.
-In May 2023, Khan and Sharif made progress in election negotiations, agreeing to hold national and provincial votes simultaneously.
+In the political realm, the Muslim League’s Shehbaz Sharif, brother of exiled politician Nawaz Sharif, succeeded Khan as prime minister.
+In May 2023, Khan and Shehbaz Sharif made progress in election negotiations, agreeing to hold national and provincial votes simultaneously.
 However, on August 5, authorities arrested Khan on corruption charges, disqualifying him from the upcoming electoral race and from holding office for the next five years.
-Days later, Pakistani officials approved the redrawing of electoral districts, which will likely delay elections originally due by November 2023 until 2024.
+Days later, Pakistani officials approved the redrawing of electoral districts, which delayed elections originally due by November 2023 until February 2024.
+In the interim, Nawaz Sharif returned from self-imposed exile, and a court overturned a graft conviction against him, clearing the way for him to run for office.

 Meanwhile, Pakistan is grappling with record inflation and ballooning unemployment, for which it no longer reports data.
 With foreign exchange reserves dwindling, Pakistan has become reliant on IMF bailouts and is increasingly at risk of default.
 The lack of job opportunities has contributed to a surge in outward migration, and in June 2023 over three hundred Pakistani migrants died trying to reach Europe when their boat sank off the coast of Greece.
 The dire economic situation has forced Pakistan to make difficult budgetary cuts and raise taxes to meet IMF demands, which could lead to public unrest.

-Compounding Pakistan’s economic woes, climate change has increased the severity of natural disasters, especially floods and heatwaves, in the country.
+Compounding Pakistan’s economic woes, climate change has increased the severity of natural disasters in the country, especially floods and heatwaves.
 In the summer of 2022, unrelenting rains flooded one-third of the country, with some areas receiving 450 percent of their normal rainfall, killing or injuring over fifteen thousand people and displacing eight million.
 Estimates of reconstruction costs and economic losses exceeded thirty billion dollars.
 The World Bank says that extreme weather events combined with pollution and environmental degradation could reduce Pakistan’s GDP by nearly twenty percent by 2050.